 A major project

-oriGen will sequence the genome of 100,000 Mexicans from 17 cities in the north, center, and south of the country, aiming to equally represent both males and females.
+In August 2025, the oriGen project reached the goal of 100,000 samples.
+The volunteers came from 17 cities located in the north, center, and south of the country, to capture regional diversity.
+An equitable representation of both men and women was also sought.

 Thus, it will be possible to deeply understand the population’s genetic composition, to begin to reveal what’s in our genes that makes us different from Caucasian, Asian, or African populations.